jaccomoc/jactl/docs/pages/language-guide.md

 ```

 If the compiler knows the type of the value being switched on and can tell that it can never
-match one of the literls in the `switch` expression you will get a compile error.
+match one of the literals in the `switch` expression you will get a compile error.

 # JSON Support